raceychan/ididi/README.md

 ```

 > [!NOTE]
-Two scopes or more with the same name would follow local-first rule.
+Two scopes or more with the same name would follow most recent rule.

 #### Nested Nmaed Scope